Self assessor payments

-To make an electronic payment, you must quote the payment reference code (transaction number) for each transaction lodged through OSRconnect.
+To make an electronic payment, you must quote the payment reference code (transaction number) for each transaction lodged through OSR Online.
 The reference number is on the Transaction statement summary that displays after you submit the transaction - this summary also explains how and when to pay.

 You can pay electronically by: